thelfer/tfel/docs/web/drucker-prager-cap.md

 `converged` boolean variable).

 If a mechanism is active, we check that \(\Delta\,p_{i}\) is positive.
-Otherwise, the mechanism is desactivated and the `converged` flag is set to `false`.
+Otherwise, the mechanism is deactivated and the `converged` flag is set to `false`.

-If a mechanism is not active, we check that the final solution remain below the yield surface.
+If a mechanism is not active, we check that the final solution remains below the yield surface.
 Otherwise, the mechanism is activated and the `converged` flag is set to `false`.